DataDog/hiring-engineers/answers.md

 I used ddtrace and the documentation I followed is [here.](https://docs.datadoghq.com/tracing/setup/python/)

 Bonus Question: What is the difference between a Service and a Resource?
-Service is a collection of resources such as DB queries and a resource is part of a service such as an endpoint Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+Service is a collection of resources such as DB queries and a resource is part of a service such as an endpoint.

+Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 [link to dashboard](https://p.datadoghq.com/sb/x6w2dmyiho29dvdu-0aed1950a4bf74c63ee271b2e42474a7
 )